shikhir-arora/karma-simple/README.md

 **Save the file as `config.json` when complete.
 This can be before or after the installer script.**

+### Admin Configuration and Eval Command (for the owner of the bot!)

+**Administrators should pay attention to the following parameters in the `config.json` file:**

+- **ownerID**: The Discord ID of the owner.
+Not the user or username, but the full Snowflake ID.
+To get this, enable Developer Mode and right click your user.
+"Copy ID" will output your user ID.

+- **adminprefix**: The prefix for administrators to use the Eval command.
+To disable this, ignore the 'ownerID' and leave it as is.
+This will disable the eval command.

+- **The eval command is for advanced users only.
+It allows one to run admin-tasks by evaluvating JavaScript from within Discord.
+I won't go into it here, because if one must ask about it, they shouldn't mess with the eval command.
+If you know what it is, then this should be self-sufficient.

+- There is a seperate command prefix for Eval for the botowner.
+For example, the default prefix is `>k` and the default prefix for admin-eval is `>>k`. **To evaluvate code, you must type the prefix with the keyword 'eval' - so `>>k` as the adminprefix means `>>keval [stuff]` is how one would use the eval command.

+- Remember, the ownerID: field must be set correctly and you must use the proper adminprefix.
+The bot will only respond to the ownerID with the correct adminprefix.

 ## Getting a Bot Token and Invite Link